DesmondMokhali/Analyzing-South-African-Education-Practices-2023-Data-/README.md

 # National_School_Analysis

-# Overview
+## Overview

-### **Problem Definition**
+## **Problem Definition**
 The primary issue in South African public schools, particularly in township and rural areas, is **twofold**:

 **1. Lack of Specialization and Skill Development:**
-- Most schools do not specialize in areas such as electronics, programming, agricultural sciences,environmental management, basic carpentry, plumbing, engineering, Woodworking, etc.
+- Most schools do not specialize in areas such as electronics, programming,arts and visuals, agricultural sciences,environmental management, basic carpentry, plumbing, engineering, Woodworking, etc.
 - As a result, students graduate without practical skills or the ability to leverage their talents for economic independence.
 - This leads to a workforce that is unprepared for the job market, contributing to high unemployment rates and socio-economic disparities.